twostraws/Inferno/README.md

 ### Recolor

-A `colorEffect()` that changes input colors to a replacement, while respecting the current alpha value.
+A `colorEffect()` that changes input colors to a replacement while respecting the current alpha value.

 **Parameters:**